emf-creaf/medfate/reference/forest.md

 entities, and they are treated as such in medfate.
 Therefore, users are expected to supply one or the other, and not all of them at the same time.

+Instead of defining `herbData`, the herbaceous layer can be defined collectively (avoiding the need to specify species parameters for herbaceous species), using the following list items:

+- `herbCover`: Percent cover of the herb layer.

+- `herbHeight`: Mean height (in cm) of the herb layer.

+- `herbLAI`: Leaf area index (m2/m2) of the herb layer.

+- `herbFoliarBiomass`: Dry biomass (kg/m2) of the herb layer.

+- `herbFuelLoading`: Fine fuel loading (kg/m2) of the herb layer.

 ## See also